ddnexus/pagy/docs/api/keyset_cached.md

 cache_key = ->(_) { key }
 ```

-Pagy uses the `cache_key` to store an array of `cursors` pointing to the already visited pages.
+Pagy uses the `cache_key` to store an array of `cutoffs` of the already visited pages.
 If any of the pagination
-parameters changes, the `:cache_key` must change, so the `cursors` will be consistent with the displayed page of records.
+parameters changes, the `:cache_key` must change, so the `cutoffs` will be consistent with the displayed page of records.

 ## ORMs